NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 You might need to add a few more fieldnames if the parsing is working as intended.

-# Usecases / Dashboards
+# Use cases / Dashboards
 This is a list of Use Cases for Logs from Cisco ASA, it is neither complete, nor finished.
-If you have more ideas please contribute:
+If you have more ideas, please contribute:
 * with regards to Anyconnect VPN
   * look for ```vendor_syslog_id:113019``` - the logout summary.
-You will be able to see how long the users where logged in for and how much up/download they've done in that session.
+You will be able to see how long the users were logged in for and how much up/download they've done in that session.
   * collect ```vendor_syslog_id:734003``` and process it: create a rule setting a field with the name ```session_attribute_key``` and the value ```session_attribute_value```.
 Collect those logs into single logs using our [Context Collector](https://github.com/NetUSE-AG/graylog-plugin-context-collector)
   -- Add geo-coordinates to ```source_ip``` and ```destination_ip```.
 Then search for ```_exists_:source_geo_coordinates AND _exists_:vpn_login_status``` and create a geo-map of logins.
   * look for vendor_syslog_id:722051 to see the external IP of your user and the internal one in the same log